verbfucked, fuck·ing, fucks

 - To act wastefully or foolishly.

-- To interfere; meddle.
+- To tinker or meddle with something.
 Often used with with.

 - An act of sexual intercourse.

 a.
 Used as an intensive: What the fuck did you do that for?

 b.
 Used for intensive effect in idioms such as beat the fuck out of (someone) for beat (someone) very badly.